You are here

 The Club will cancel skiing if the temperature is forecast to be below -10 degrees F or if the wind chill is forecast to be less than -20 degrees F. The Club may also cancel or change locations if snow conditions are poor.
 A cancellation or location change announcement will be sent by e-mail to the address provided when you registered.
 Data point: on January 4, 2015 we held MYSL when the temperature was 1 degree and the wind chill was -20 degrees (gusts forecast to be even lower); it was sunny.
 We had a good turnuot and no complaints.

 All children should have their own ski equipment.
-Wirth Park does rent classic equipment at the Par-3 building, but the selection can be limited.
+Wirth Park does rent classic equipment, but the selection can be limited.
 If you need equipment or have equipment to sell, check out MYSL's ski swap in November.
 Make sure your skiers are dressed in layers appropriate for the weather conditions and are fed and hydrated.
 A dry, warm skier is a happy skier!
 Older children who will be skiing some distance should carry a water bottle.

 Each child will be issued a stylish (i.e., white) MYSL bib on the first day and will be required to wear their bib each session.
 Bibs immediately identify your child as being with our club and help the coaches learn names.
 Please do your child a favor right now and think of a clever place to stash his or her bib between sessions so you don't forget it--consider leaving them in your car, in your ski bag, or with ski clothing.
 Please return bibs on the last day.